-Welcome to Psychology 471: Personality.
+Welcome to the course on Personality.
 The study of personality addresses how and why individuals differ in their behavior patterns, if we define 'behavior' broadly to include thoughts, feelings, motives, intentions, and action tendencies.
-Personality concerns human behavioral tendencies at a rather broad level, and the purpose of this course is to help you learn ways of thinking usefully and critically (i.e., carefully) about human behavior, through the most important concepts and findings of personality psychology.
-The course has two interlinked goals: promoting knowledge of personality and sharpening thinking skills.
-Knowledge of personality psychology can aid one in thinking usefully and critically about human behavior patterns, useful not only in psychology and human services professions, but also in any pursuit in life that deals with people,
+Personality concerns human behavioral tendencies at a broad, aggregate level.
+Thus, this course should help you learn ways of thinking usefully and critically (i.e., carefully) about human behavior, through the most important concepts and findings of personality psychology.
+In addition to the goal of sharpening thinking skills, the course aims to promote knowledge of personality.
+Such knowledge can aid one in thinking usefully and critically about human behavior patterns, useful not only in psychology and human services professions, but also in any pursuit in life that deals with people,

 Personality psychology is a "crossroads" field with links to many other disciplines.
 It includes both the study of individual differences and the study of the processes within a person that lead to stable behavioral patterns.
 This course addresses both.
-Biological and social antecedents of personality are emphasized about equally in this course.
+Moreover, biological and social antecedents of personality are emphasized about equally in this course.
 The course format is primarily a series of talks (i.e., lecture), with some discussion, in-class exercises, and some student presentations.
 This course has extensive readings; you're expected to read everything assigned.